robey/bitbottle/docs/format.md

 ## Encoding of metadata

-Each metadata item header is two bytes: header id (6 bits), length (10 bits)
+Each metadata item header is two bytes: type (2 bits), header id (4 bits), length (10 bits)

-- bool: true if present (length=0), false if the field is missing
+- bool (type 11): true if present (length=0), false if the field is missing
-- zint: high clear on final byte, LSB order, 7 bits per byte
+- zint (type 10): high clear on final byte, LSB order, 7 bits per byte
-- string: utf8 data
-- list of string: series of utf8 data
+- [list of] strings (type 00): series of utf8 data, separated by \u0000

 ## Bottle header